-Over a four-year study period, Lynchburg College seniors performed 42 percent better than their peers at other four-year institutions in a Collegiate Learning Assessment (CLA) by the Council for Aid to Education.
+Over a four-year study period, University of Lynchburg seniors performed 42 percent better than their peers at other four-year institutions in a Collegiate Learning Assessment (CLA) by the Council for Aid to Education.

 In addition to the CLA, LC is also employing a national reading test on freshmen and seniors, as well as collecting freshmen papers to compare to senior papers in the capstone Senior Symposium program.
 Efforts to monitor and assess students in oral communication classes are also under way this fall.

 The CLA assessment is a relatively new approach to measure academic progress during college.
 The CLA is designed to measure an institution’s contribution, or value added, to the development of a student’s ability to analyze complex materials, think critically, reason analytically, solve problems, and communicate clearly.

 The questions are all open-ended problems for which the students must construct written responses.
 An example of an analytic writing task provided by the CLA follows.
 “In our time, specialists of all kinds are highly overrated.
 We need more generalists – people who can provide broad perspectives.
 In 45 minutes, agree or disagree and explain the reasons for your position.”

 Scoring is based on how well students perform on the test compared with how well they would have been expected to perform based on their SAT scores as incoming freshmen.
 Both freshmen and seniors are tested to determine what the value added to their education is during their college years.